IEvangelist/davidpine.net/content/blog/asp-net-core-slack.md

 # Background

-Most of us are all "slackers", meaning we truly do spend a significant amount of time using <i class="fa fa-slack" aria-hidden="true"></i> Slack.
+Most of us are all "slackers", meaning we truly do spend a significant amount of time using {{< i fa-slack >}} Slack.

-> <p> Slack is a collaboration hub for work, no matter what work you do.
-It’s a place where conversations happen, decisions are made, and information is always at your fingertips. <cite><a href='https://www.slack.com' target='_blank'>www.slack.com</a></cite>
+> Slack is a collaboration hub for work, no matter what work you do.
+It’s a place where conversations happen, decisions are made, and information is always at your fingertips.
+> <cite>{{< url-link "www.slack.com" "https://www.slack.com" >}}</cite>

+<br/><br/>

 It's wildly popular in the Developer Community!
 In fact, almost to a fault...people are constantly sharing their "slack fatigue".
-I am personally a part of roughly twenty slack workspace's.
+I am personally a part of roughly twenty slack workspaces.
 One of the really cool features of slack is the ability to integrate with the tool itself through the Slack API.
 Imagine a plugin playground where you're free to extend the capabilities of the slack ecosystem.
-Look to the <a href='https://api.slack.com/' target='_blank'><i class="fa fa-slack" aria-hidden="true"></i> Slack API</a>.
+Look to the {{< i fa-slack >}} {{< url-link "Slack API" "https://api.slack.com/" >}}.

 ## Slash Commands

 A slack "slash command" is a command that slack enables when typing a leading `/` into the chat message input.
 It displays an autocomplete (or pseudo Intellisense) with the available slash commands that exist in the current workspace.
-You add slash commands to workspace's that you're a member of via the settings.
+You add slash commands to a workspace that you're a member of via the settings.
 We'll cover that in more detail a bit later, let's focus on building the application now that we have an understanding of the integration capabilities.

 ## ASP.NET Core Web API

 We're building an __ASP.NET Core Web API__ application.
 We'll expose a few bits of functionality for jokes, weather and `bit.ly` integration to shorten urls.
 The slash commands are explained below.

 - `/joke` random nerdy Chuck Norris joke and `/joke [share]` (shares the joke in the channel)
 - `/weather [zip-code]` returns detailed weather with corresponding emoji -- from open weather API
 - `/shortenUrl [longUrl]` shortens a long URL, relies on bit.ly API

 We will need to add a few configurations, services, models and routes to satisfy the desired functionality.

 ### Prerequisites

-The <a href='http://www.icndb.com/api/' target='_blank'>internet chuck norris database</a> is one of my goto APIs for demonstrations.
+The {{< url-link "internet chuck norris database" "https://www.icndb.com/api/" >}} is one of my goto APIs for demonstrations.
 It doesn't require an API key, nor anything else.
 However, several of the other bits of functionality require registering for the API.

- - <a href='https://www.bitly.com' target='_blank'>__Bit.ly API__</a>: sign up and get your API key
+- __{{< url-link "Bit.ly API" "https://www.bitly.com" >}}__: sign up and get your API key
- - <a href='https://openweathermap.org/api' target='_blank'>__Open Weather API__</a>: sign up and <a href='https://home.openweathermap.org/api_keys' target='_blank'>generate an API key</a>
+- __{{< url-link "Open Weather API" "https://openweathermap.org/api" >}}__: sign up and {{< url-link "generate an API key" "https://home.openweathermap.org/api_keys" >}}

 With these various API keys, we'll need to add a few environment variables.
 From the command line, execute the following commands.